SMOCULETZ/evohome/README.md

 1. FIXED, option b): The controller, which doesn't have a `current_temperature` is implemented as a climate entity, and HA expects all climate entities to report a temperature.
 So you will see an empty temperature graph for this entity.
 A fix will require: a) changing HA (to accept a climate entity without a temperature (like a fan entity), or; b) changing the controller to a different entity class (but this may break some of the away mode integrations planned for the future).
 2. Away mode (as understood by HA), is not implemented as yet - however, you can use service calls to `climate.set_operation_mode` with the controller or zone entities to set Away mode (as understood by evohome).
-3. FIXED (work-around): The underlying api (evohomeclient2) has some issues (e.g. no provision to refresh OAuth tokens) that caused failsure after 1 hout.
+3. FIXED (work-around): The underlying api (evohomeclient2) has some issues (e.g. no provision to refresh OAuth tokens, that caused failure after 1 hour).
 A proper fix with require changes to evohomeclient2.
 4. FIXED (architecturally, but still a little messy): The code is currently messy, and architecturally unsatisfying (e.g. the controller updates the zones' private attributes directly).
 5. No provision for DHW (yet).
 6. No provision for schedules (yet).